Laxmannegi/C-I/README.md

 Can we overload staic method or Override static method What is private constructor?
-What is the advantge of call a method by delegate?
+What is the advantge of call a method by delegate? how authentication work? way to handle exception in .net core and angular?
 ---
 In last video I was just being damoustrating about delegate